d4t4king/prosty/README.md

 * Added security HTTP headers to httpd.conf
 * Added `encode_entities` to header.pm
 * Tweaked SSL configuration based on pull request.
 (This requires further attention.)
+* git now works with libcurl to allow for git communications over http/s
+NOTE: That git doesn't know where to access the certificate information in smoothwall, so you must tell it (`/usr/lib/ssl/certs/ca-certificates.crt`) or disable `sslVerify` in your git config.